Last Updated: February 5, 2021

-So how do you steer the right course between boring and too varied to be memorable, while keeping all the housing well maintained?
+The task is to steer the right course between blandness and a neighborhood that is too varied to be memorable.
+All the while the housing must appear well maintained.

 The only way to keep your neighborhood marketable is good old-fashioned persuasion.
 You have to convince property owners, landlords, and developers that your neighborhood is worth their investment.

 As developments mature, even homeowners association (HOA) boards need to be aware of these dynamics.

 Below we give very brief overviews of the following topics: